tris203/precognition.nvim/README.md

     1. As a table containing a link property pointing to an existing highlight group (see `:highlight` for valid options).
     2. As a table specifying custom highlight values, such as foreground and background colors. ([more info](<https://neovim.io/doc/user/api.html#nvim_set_hl()>))

+- `textObjectHighlightColors` controls the nested text object range highlight groups.
+  Each entry uses the same format as `highlightColor` and maps to `PrecognitionTextObjectRange1`, `PrecognitionTextObjectRange2`, etc.

 - `disabled_fts` can be used to disable `precognition` on specific filetypes.